ArbitrumFoundation/governance/README.md

 yarn build
 ```

-Important!
-If there were previous deployments in the same test node, make sure to remove the file containing cached info, otherwise it will mess up new deployment:
+During the deployment process deployer will write addresses of deployed contracts to `deployedContracts.json`.
+Same file is also used by deployer to keep track of deployment milestones.
+If deployment script fails for any reason during the deployment, it can be re-executed and it will automatically continue from the step where it failed in previous run.
+In case governance is being deployed from scratch (and there were previous deployments) make sure to remove `deployedContracts.json` file containing cached info and milestones:
 ```
 rm files/local/deployedContracts.json
 ```